-The Canada Law Book Rare Book Room is at the core of the library’s mandate to preserve and record the print record of Canadian law.
+The John R. Cartwright Rare Book Room is at the core of the library’s mandate to preserve and record the print record of Canadian law.
 The rare book room is home to the Balfour Halévy Special Collections, a near-comprehensive collection of Canadian legal materials published through 1950, including material published in France and relevant to the civil law tradition of Quebec.
 This core collection of legal Canadiana – the largest and most complete anywhere – is complemented by significant collections of early English, Irish and American law reports, statutes and law books.
 The collections also include early trials published through 1900, as well as some Canadian and English manuscripts, broadsides and ephemera.
 The Special Collections also include a collection of Osgoodiana, ie, publications authored, co-authored or edited by Osgoode faculty, as well as program-related materials produced at or about Osgoode Hall Law School (eg, casebooks and theses).

 Photocopying or other types of reproduction by borrowers is not allowed; requests for copying will be considered on a case by case basis.